steveklabnik/rust_for_rubyists/book/chapter-07.rst

 --------------------------

-If our tasks are 100% isolated, they wouldn't be that useful: we need some kind of communcation between tasks in order to get back useful results.
+If our tasks are 100% isolated, they wouldn't be that useful: we need some kind of communication between tasks in order to get back useful results.
 We can communicate between tasks with pipes.
-Pipes have two ends: a channel that sends info down the pipe, and a port that recieves info.
+Pipes have two ends: a channel that sends info down the pipe, and a port that receives info.
 Here's an example of a task that sends us back a 10::

   use task::spawn;